AequilibraE/aequilibrae/docs/source/parameter_file.rst

 * :ref:`parameters_network`

-Basic use of the parameters module is exemplified through the AequilibraE API is detailed in the :ref:`example_usage_parameters` section of the use cases.
+Basic use of the parameters module is exemplified through the AequilibraE API as detailed in the :ref:`example_usage_parameters` section of the use cases.

 .. _parameters_system: